 At the top of the page you will see your profile image and headline as well as the date you joined LinkedIn and how many connections you have.
-Just below this you will see the main navigation, which offers three options – Account, Privacy and Communications.
+If you have a paid LinkedIn account, this will also be listed, below your number of connections.

-Your Current session includes the following information:
+Each session includes the following information:

 - Approximate location